ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 - contentBased_recommender.py: Processes the data based on the content which the system can get from the  triplets_file.csv dataset.

 - Main.py: Manipulation of the objects and controlling of the system classes.

+- Inages directory is holding histogram model one and two as well table model table model one and two.

 In the next sections, we will train our music recommender.